Salesforce Agentforce for SaaS onboarding and churn reduction

 A Service Agent powered by Agentforce AI handles Tier-1 onboarding questions through a portal or in-app chat.
 It can resolve common issues, guide users through setup steps, and create a Case in Salesforce if escalation is needed.

 When escalation happens, the full conversation is attached to the Case, so support teams do not start from scratch.
+After implementing Agentforce, Wiley reported over 40% improvement in case resolution and a 213% return on investment.

 Outcome: